 Hannah Lutz is an intellectual property attorney in the firm's Minneapolis office who focuses her practice on trademark and copyright matters.
 Hannah counsels clients in all areas of trademark portfolio management, and on trademark clearance searches in the U.S. and abroad.
 She has experience prosecuting trademark applications including counseling on and responding to Office Actions, as well as filing and pursuing opposition and cancellation proceedings before the Trademark Trial and Appeal Board.
-Hannah also advises clients regarding copyright protection, licensing, advertising, and domain issues.
+Hannah additionally advises clients regarding copyright protection, licensing, domain issues, UDRP proceedings, advertising and branding online and on social media, advertising claims, talent and influencer agreements, publicity rights, contests, sweepstakes, and promotions.

 While attending Columbia Law School, Hannah served as the Executive Managing Editor of the Columbia Journal of Gender and Law.